AdobeDocs/adobe-io-runtime/src/pages/guides/index.md

 Activation lifecycle:

 * For async invocation (non-blocking) system returns 202 immediately with an ActivationId.
 Client will be using the ActivationId to pull the result
-* For blocking invocations system returns either:
-* In the case of invoking too many actions per minute, the requests are throttled and the system returns 429.
-It is the client responsibility to scale back and retry later, because the system is not buffering the request for later processing.
-See more about these limits in the next sections